lacounty-ose/WeatherService-API/README.md

 Weather API

-Creating Simple Web Service to return past week weather information based on the location.
+Creating Simple Web Service to display the past week weather information based on the location.

 In order to get the historic weather data API provided by https://www.worldweatheronline.com/ is used, the service currently returns the weather information as provided by the API mentioned earlier, for last 7 days.
 It uses the start_date, end_date and time_period (24 Hrs) parameter as the fields to query the weather data.